Cuba Travel Guide

 - Varadero (code: VRA)

 The main gateway to Cuba is José Martí International Airport, which is located 15 kilometres (9 miles) southwest of Havana.
+The airport serves as the base for the national carrier, Cubana who operate International and domestic flights from the airport.

 The following airlines provide scheduled services to/ from José Martí International Airport: